stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 * When an entity the script is attached to gets removed from the scene
 * When the script gets removed from a scene entity
 * When the game gets closed

+## Tutorial

+Check out the [Async scripts tutorial](../../../tutorials/csharpintermediate/async-scripts.md) for more examples.